 Science and Engineering Practice Disciplinary Core Ideas Crosscutting Concepts Planning and Carrying Out Investigations: Plan and conduct an investigation individually and collaboratively to produce data to serve as the basis for evidence, and in the design: decide on types, how much, and accuracy of data needed to produce reliable measurements; consider limitations on the precision of the data (e.g., number of trials, cost, risk, time); and refine the design accordingly.
 Forces at a distance are explained by fields (gravitational, electric, and magnetic) permeating space that can transfer energy through space.
 Magnets or electric currents cause magnetic fields; electric charges or changing magnetic fields cause electric fields.
 "Electrical energy" may mean energy stored in a battery or energy transmitted by electric currents.
-Empirical evidence is required to differentiate between cause and correlation and make claims about specific causes and effects.
+Cause and Effect: Empirical evidence is required to differentiate between cause and correlation and make claims about specific causes and effects.

-PS.PS3.1 Create a computational model to calculate the change in the energy of one component in a system when the change in energy of the other component(s) and energy flows in and out of the system are known.
+Energy (PS3) PS.PS3.1 Create a computational model to calculate the change in the energy of one component in a system when the change in energy of the other component(s) and energy flows in and out of the system are known.
 Clarification Statement: Emphasis is on utilizing calculations to understand that energy is transferred in and out of systems and conserved, as well as explaining the meaning of mathematical expressions used in the model.
 Assessment Boundary: Assessment is limited to two or three components and the transfer of thermal energy, kinetic energy, potential energy, and/or the energies in gravitational, magnetic, or electric fields.

-C. C Pinish on Consulton Science and Engineering Practice Disciplinary Core Ideas Crosscutting Concepts Using Mathematics and Computational Thinking: • Create a computational model of a phenomenon, process, or system based on basic assumptions.
-Energy is a quantitative property of a system that depends on the motion and interactions of matter and radiation within that system.
-That there is a single quantity called energy is due to the fact that a system's total energy is conserved, even as, within the system, energy is continually transferred from one object to another and between its various possible forms.
-Conservation of energy means that the total change of energy in any system is always equal to the total energy transferred into or out of the system.
+Science and Engineering Practice Disciplinary Core Ideas Crosscutting Concepts Using Mathematics and Computational ٠ Energy is a quantitative property of a system that depends on the System and System Models: motion and interactions of matter and radiation within that Thinking: Models can be used to predict the Create a computational model of a system.
+That there is a single quantity called energy is due to the behavior of a system, but these phenomenon, process, or system fact that a system's total energy is conserved, even as, within the predictions have limited precision based on basic assumptions. system, energy is continually transferred from one object to and reliability due to the another and between its various possible forms. assumptions and approximations Conservation of energy means that the total change of inherent in models. energy in any system is always equal to the total energy transferred into or out of the system.
 Energy cannot be created or destroyed, but it can be transported from one place to another and transferred between systems.
 Mathematical expressions, which quantify how the stored energy in a system depends on its configuration (e.g., relative positions of charged particles, compression of a spring) and how kinetic energy depends on mass and speed, allow the concept of conservation of energy to be used to predict and describe system behavior.
-The availability of energy limits what can occur in any system. • Models can be used to predict the behavior of a system, but these predictions have limited precision and reliability due to the assumptions and approximations inherent in models.
+The availability of energy limits what can occur in any system.